kognifai/Galore/SDK-documentation/Prerequisites.md

 The following are the prerequisites:
 1. Install Chocolatey (https://chocolatey.org/install)
 2. Enable **Hyper-V** and **containers**.
-    Galore uses Couchbase as the data store which is hosted on docker and for installing and running docker, hyper-v must be enabled.
+    Galore uses Couchbase as the data store which is hosted on Docker and for installing and running Docker, Hyper-V must be enabled.
     The following links provide more information and quick tips on how to:
      -  [Install Hyper-V on Windows 10](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v)
      -  [Manually enable Docker for Windows prerequisites](https://success.docker.com/article/manually-enable-docker-for-windows-prerequisites)
-3. Galore config tool is currently available from [KDI jfrog npm]( respository.
+3. Galore config tool is currently available from [KDI jfrog npm] repository.
 If the repository is not setup, please refer the following link: https://kognifai.visualstudio.com/Kognifai%20Core/_wiki/wikis/PoseidonNext.wiki?wikiVersion=GBwikiMaster&pagePath=%2FPoseidon%20developers%2FDeveloper%20guides%2FJFrog%3A%20Configure%20NPM%20to%20use%20KDI%20JFrog

 4. All the chocolatey packages are available from the private **KDI jfrog** repository.